datagrok-ai/public/help/develop/how-to/build-an-app.md

 * managing privileges
 * application lifecycle

-This is what we are going to cover further in this how-to.

-# Application Development

-This chapter serves as a guide to the detailed articles on key topics around applications building.
+The following chapter guides through these key development topics.
+Take it as a birds-eye overview of the applcation development area, and proceed to the articles and samples referenced in the guide for the further details.

 ## Code samples